nextflow-io/training/docs/nf_customize/03_execution.md

     nextflow run nf-core/demo -r dev -profile test,singularity --outdir results
     ```

-!!! note "Utilizing profiles"

 If you're computer has internet access and one of Conda, Singularity, or Docker installed, you should be able to run any nf-core pipeline with the `test` profile and the respective profile "out of the box".

 The `test` data profile will pull small test files directly from the `nf-core/test-datasets` GitHub repository and run it locally.

 The `test` profile is an important control to check the pipeline is working as expected and is a great way to trial a pipeline.

 Some pipelines have multiple test `profiles` for you to try.